Warring States period: Culture and society

 The Warring States period was an era of warfare in ancient China, as well as bureaucratic and military reforms and consolidation; the major states, ruling over large territories, quickly sought to consolidate their powers, leading to the final erosion of the Zhou court's prestige.
 As a sign of this shift, the rulers of all the major states (except for Chu, which had claimed kingly title much earlier) abandoned their former feudal titles for the title of 王, or King, claiming equality with the rulers of the Zhou.

 At the same time, the constant conflict and need for innovative social and political models led to the development of many philosophical doctrines, later known as the Hundred Schools of Thought.
 The most notable schools of thought include Mohism (expounded by Mozi), Confucianism (represented by Mencius and Xunzi), Legalism (represented by Shang Yang, Shen Buhai, Shen Dao and Han Fei) and Taoism (represented by Zhuangzi and Lao Tzu).

-The many states that were competing between each other attempted to display their power not only militarily but in their courts and state philosophy.
-Many differing rulers adopted the differing philosophies in their own advantage or that of their kingdom.
+The many states that were competing between each other attempted to display their power not only militarily but in their courts and in state philosophy.
+Many differing rulers adopted the differing philosophies to their own advantage or that of their kingdom.

-Mencius attempted to instate Confucianism as a state philosophy through proposing that through the governing of moral principles like benevolence and righteousness, the state would win popular support from one state and those neighboring, eliminating the need of a war altogether.
+Mencius attempted to instate Confucianism as a state philosophy, proposing that through the governing of moral principles like benevolence and righteousness, the state would win popular support from one state and those neighboring, eliminating the need of a war altogether.
 Mencius had attempted to convince King Hui of Liang, although was unsuccessful since the king saw no advantage in the period of wars.